Tuition and Fees

 Enrollment Fee Waivers

-The California Community Colleges Board of Governors provides a waiver of enrollment fees for students who are residents of the state of California or meet the exemption criteria (AB 450) and meet one or more of the following criteria:
+The California College Promise Grant (CCPG) is a program provided by the State of California that waives enrollment fees for students who are residents of the state of California or meet the exemption criteria (AB 450) and meet one or more of the following criteria:

 (1) Student or student’s family receives TANF, SSI, or General Assistance benefits.